vanyasem/Trello-Gitlab/README.md

 - ~~Implement attaching PRs~~

-- Send comment when attached
+- Send a comment when attached

 - Show info about attached Branches